 My dearest loves have their Cohen song that throws me into flashback..

-For the man with the deep auburn hair who showed me I was intelligent and for whom I read Bourdieu and Sartre and tried to be Beauvoir it was “That’s No Way To Say Goodbye” as I recognised that the goodbye was inevitable even if the love remained until it transitioned through the various stages of mourning and fighting until I realised that unless I became the ocean I would be seasick everyday.
-And then set sail.
+For the man with the deep auburn hair who showed me I was intelligent and for whom I read Bourdieu and Sartre and tried to be de Beauvoir, it was “That’s No Way To Say Goodbye”.
+I recognised that the goodbye was inevitable even if the love remained until it transitioned through the various stages of mourning and fighting until I realised that unless I became the ocean I would be seasick everyday.
+And so I set sail.

-My children bring me Hallelujah – a song I had in the back of my mind but their love of the film Shrek brought Leonard’s version running right to the front of my heart and even if I hear it on the car radio, I feel the pull of sadness and joy – they are all grown up and I don’t watch Shrek anymore – the empty nest and the passage from mother to crone.
+My children bring me “Hallelujah”.
+It was a song I had tucked away in the back of my mind but their love of the film Shrek brought Leonard’s version running right to the front of my heart and even if I hear it on the car radio, I feel the pull of sadness and joy.
+They are all grown up and I don’t watch Shrek anymore – the empty nest and the passage from mother to crone.

 And now the soundtrack is “Dance me to the End of Love”, a song I listen to often in the late evening when my husband and I just are, just being.
 The words echo what he means to me, in my lostness and even at 56, bewilderment at the human condition…